On the Essential Spectrum of Phase-Space Anisotropic Pseudodifferential Operators: Introduction and main results

 In terms of $P=(P_1=-i\partial_1,\cdots P_n=-i\partial_n)$ and $Q=(Q_1,\dots,Q_n)$, the usual momentum and position operators in $\H$, one has $W(x,\xi)=e^{-\frac{i}{2}x\cdot\xi}e^{iQ\cdot\xi}e^{-ix\cdot P}$.
 Associated to $W$, one has a (true) action of $\,\Xi$ by automorphisms of the $C^*$-algebra $\mathbf B(\H)$ given by

 It is not norm continuous, so it defines a proper $C^*$-subalgebra

 {\it The Fr\'echet filter}, denoted conveniently by $\infty$, is composed of the complements of all the relatively compact subsets of $\,\Xi$.
+We recall \cite{Bo} that the filters are partially ordered by inclusion and that an ultrafilter is a maximal filter, i.e. a filter $\mathcal F$ that is not strictly contained in another; equivalently, for any set $A$ one should have either $A\in\mathcal F$ or $A^c\in\mathcal F$.
 Let us denote by $\delta(\Xi)$ the family of all ultrafilters on $\Xi$ that are finer than the Fr\'echet filter.
 Our main result is

 \begin{thm} Let $H$ be a self-adjoint operator in $\H$ affiliated to $\mathbf B^0(\H)$.
 One has

 where for any $\mathcal X\in\delta(\Xi)$ one sets $H_\mathcal X:=\underset{X\rightarrow\mathcal X}{\lim}\mathbf T_X(H)$ in the strong resolvent sense. \end{thm}